 corner of Randolph Rd. and Parklawn Drive. - 2.
-Provide an accessible and centralized public open space. - 3.
+Provide an accessible and usable public open space. - 3.
 Create through streets to improve connectivity; align with existing streets if possible. - 4.
 Activate frontages along pedestrian areas. - 5.
 Redevelopment should transition in scale to residential adjacent communities. - 6.
 Conceal parking structures.

 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process